da-nrw/DNSCore/ContentBroker/src/main/markdown/administration_federated.md

-destResc : The resource group name, the syncing should go to, homezone : The own zone name min_copies : The minimal copies need if nit aoverruled by Clients (CB client does this in its preservation system)
+destResc : The resource group name, the syncing should go to, homezone : The own zone name min_copies : The minimal copies need if not overruled by Clients (CB client does this in its preservation system)

 check if Federation Service is running